 The modern ‘American’ apple pie is a lot simpler, but we’ve opted to level it up with a gingerbread crumble inspired by an extraordinary American (who’s soon set to grace the new $20 bill); Harriet Tubman!
 Apart from being a powerful force in the civil rights movement, Harriet Tubman trained as a professional chef and developed recipes that included plenty of sweet treats that drew from a variety of culinary cultures.
 During the Civil War, Tubman famously doubled as both a nurse and a spy, but she also opened an eatery in Beaufort where she sold root beer pies and gingerbread to Union soldiers.

-The last component of our pie is absolutely essential, because no dessert pie in MOIC is complete without a healthy dollop of ice cream!
+The last component of our pie is absolutely essential because no dessert pie in MOIC is complete without a healthy dollop of ice cream!
 For this Patriot Pie’s perfect scoop, we’re taking a page from the cookbook of the revolutionary chef Augustus Jackson, who is hailed as the father of modern ice cream!
-His innovations revolutionised the way ice cream was commercially produced, which helped democratise the consumption of our favourite frosty treat in a time when ice cream was a luxury product.
-One of his notable contributions was a recipe for eggless ice cream, which birthed the Philadelphia-style ice cream that still we love scooping today!
+His innovations revolutionized the way ice cream was commercially produced, which helped democratize the consumption of our favorite frosty treat at a time when ice cream was a luxury product.
+One of his notable contributions was a recipe for eggless ice cream, which birthed the Philadelphia-style ice cream that we still love scooping today!

 Here’s Museum of Ice Cream wishing all our scoops a very Happy 4th of July!